jtdaugherty/brick/docs/guide.rst

    someAttribute.fg = red
    someAttribute.style = underline
    otherAttribute.style = [underline, bold]
+   otherAttribute.inner.fg = white

 In the above example, the theme's *default attribute* -- the one that is used when no other attributes are used -- is customized.
 Its foreground and background colors are set.
 Then, other attributes specified by the theme -- ``someAttribute`` and ``otherAttribute`` are also customized.
 This example shows that styles can be customized, too, and that a custom style can either be a single style (in this example, ``underline``) or a collection of styles to be applied simutaneously (in this example, ``underline`` and ``bold``).
+Lastly, the hierarchical attribute name ``otherAttribute.inner`` refers to an attribute name with two components, ``otherAttribute <> inner``, similar to the ``specificAttr`` attribute described in `How Attributes Work`_.
 Full documentation for the format of theme customization files can be found in the module documentation for ``Brick.Themes``.

 The above example can be used in a ``brick`` application as follows.
 First, the application provides a default theme: